Our Mission

 Curriculum

-Current academic programs include the Johns Hopkins Global MBA (full-time), and the Flexible MBA (part-time), designed to accommodate the needs of working professionals.
+Current academic programs include the Johns Hopkins MBA (full-time), and the Flexible MBA (part-time), designed to accommodate the needs of working professionals.

 Also offered are a wide range of dual MBA programs (in collaboration with other Johns Hopkins schools) in areas such as government, biotechnology, medicine, public health, and design leadership (offered in collaboration with Maryland Institute College of Art).
 Specialized Master of Science degree programs are offered in business analytics and risk management, finance, health care management, information systems, marketing, and real estate and infrastructure, as well as a variety of graduate certificate programs, and non-credit Executive Education courses.